North Signal

 Recruiting commitments requiring AD sign-off

-Transfer portal decisions escalating to AD review
+Student-athlete transfer decisions escalating to AD review

 Escalation Frequency